sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Inner Join/content.rst

 #.
 Finally, all components that originally appeared in multiple input data sets, are renamed by stripping their
    previously determined prefix; if this step determines a structure with homonymous components, an error is raised.

-The **contents of inner_join** are ideally determined stepwise, by using the *reference data set* as the initial partial result, and joining each of the other input data sets to the partial result, starting from the left side and proceeding towards the right side.
+The **contents of inner_join** are ideally determined stepwise, by using the left-most dataset in the order defined by the chosen permutation as the initial partial result, and joining each of the other input data sets to the partial result, starting from the left side and proceeding towards the right side.
 In each step, a data point in VDS₁ is generated for each pair of data points in the partial result and the joined data set in which the common join keys assume the same value.
 Then, the step is repeated by joining this partial result to the next data set.

 The **Viral Attribute propagation** in the join is the following.
 The Attributes explicitly calculated through the **calc** or **aggr** clauses are maintained unchanged.
 Other viral attributes, present in exactly one input data set, are also kept